AU-DIS/basic-datascience22/README.md

 - day 2: lecture notebooks and tutorial for the second course day
 - day 3: lecture notebooks and tutorial for the third course day
 - day 4: lecture notebooks and tutorial for the fourth course day
-- handin: the hfour handins
+- handin: the four handins

 ### Setup